PyLadiesBerlin/resources/organizing/README.md

  ### How can I support pyladies?
    * Raise awareness in your workplace and community (check [related articles](#newspaper-articles) )
-   * Offer a location (send an email to berlinpyladies@gmail.com)
+   * Offer a location (send us an email)
-   * Subscribe as a coach in our events (check pinned tweet https://twitter.com/pyladiesber)
+   * Subscribe as a coach in our events (check the pinned tweet in our account)
    * Offer location for a full day event (Saturday)

   ### What are the location requirements?